sva-dsi/2018-fall-course/week02/ASSIGNMENT02.md

 📼 **Follow along here**: https://youtu.be/BOn7t_7csYE

+NOTE: for Transport_Mode (check boxes) - NOTE: not radio buttons, but checkboxes - allows you to select multiple modes of transport!

+✅ **make a copy of the form for yourself here**:

 Here's a video showing how you can:
 1. create google form
 2. add the relevant questions regarding our mobility behavior